emidombek/linter/README.md

 # Linter
-## About
+## 📖 About
 A simple Javascript code linter using the CI JSHint API.
-Paste your Javascript or JS file link select your options and submit!
+Paste your Javascript or JS file link select your options and submit✅!